 Greg Garza named Track and Field assistant coach

-In his first season, Garza helped the Aztecs claim both the indoor and outdoor title at the Mountain West Championships.
+In his first season in 2013, Garza helped the Aztecs claim both the indoor and outdoor title at the Mountain West Championships.
 It was SDSU's first-ever indoor championship and second outdoor title and first since 2003.

 "We are thrilled to add Greg to our coaching staff," Burrell said of Garza's hiring.
 "We pride ourselves on having a good throws program and Greg stood out from a quality list of candidates as the best person to help build on what we have already established here.
 His intimate knowledge of all the throwing events was a big plus for both the coaching staff and the current student-athletes.

 "Greg's ability to work with the developmental athlete and the elite athlete has already made an impact in how the women are training.
 He is a young coach with tremendous talent and I look forward to watching him work."

 Garza came to The Mesa after spending the previous two years as an assistant throws coach with the U.S. Olympic Training Center in nearby Chula Vista.
 Under the direction of throwing coach legend Art Venegas, Garza helped coach a pair of throwers who qualified for the London Olympics in Jessica Cosby (hammer) and Jared Rome (discus), as well as Jeremy Campbell, a paralympic discus thrower who owns the world record in the event.
 He also spent the same two years as the strength and conditioning coach at Shadow Hills High School.

 "I'm excited to work with such a talented group of student-athletes," Garza said.
 "There is a solid foundation here with the throwers given their success the past couple of seasons, including a national championship (Whitney Ashley in the discus) last year.
 I'm optimistic that we will score at both the national and conference level."